techidaily/site-games-able/source/_posts/addressing-the-no-response-from-steam-servers-error.md

  Before moving on to more complex troubleshooting tips, you should try some basic Windows fixes to see if they resolve the error.

 * **Disable Proxy Settings:** While using a proxy server allows you to navigate the internet anonymously, it can sometimes prevent apps like Steam from connecting to the servers.
-Start by[turning off proxy settings on your Windows computer](https://www.makeuseof.com/windows-11-disable-proxy/) and see if that fixes the problem.
+Start by [turning off proxy settings on your Windows computer](https://www.makeuseof.com/windows-11-disable-proxy/) and see if that fixes the problem.
 * **Update the Steam Client:** Running an outdated version of Steam can also result in such issues.
 Hence, it’s a good idea to update the Steam client on your PC.
 To do so, click the**Steam** menu in the top-left corner and select the**Check for Steam Client Updates** option.
 * **Fix the Date and Time Settings:** Having your PC set to the wrong date or time may not seem like a big deal, but it can occasionally hinder an app's ability to connect to the internet, leading to problems.
-If the[Windows Clock is showing the wrong time](https://www.makeuseof.com/tag/3-reasons-windows-computer-loses-time-date/) or date on your PC, take the necessary steps to fix it first.
+If the [Windows Clock is showing the wrong time](https://www.makeuseof.com/tag/3-reasons-windows-computer-loses-time-date/) or date on your PC, take the necessary steps to fix it first.
 * **Disable Your Antivirus Program:** Your antivirus program might be interfering with Steam processes.
 You can try disabling the antivirus program temporarily to see if that resolves the "content servers unreachable" error in Steam.

 ## 2\.
 Run Steam as an Administrator

  Several users on the forums reported fixing this particular error by launching Steam with admin rights.
 You can also give this method a shot.

  Simply right-click on the**Steam app** shortcut and select**Run as administrator** .
 Select**Yes** when the User Account Control (UAC) prompt appears.
-If this method solves your problem, you can configure Steam to[always run as an administrator on Windows](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) .
+If this method solves your problem, you can configure Steam to [always run as an administrator on Windows](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) .

 ![Run Steam as Administrator](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/run-steam-as-administrator.jpg)